 During 2005, Aviation Capital Group Corp., a wholly owned subsidiary of Pacific Life engaged in the acquisition and leasing of commercial aircraft (ACG), sponsored a financial asset securitization secured by aircraft.
-The transaction was classified as a VIE as the total equity investment at risk was insufficient to finance its activities without additional subordinated support.
-ACG receives ongoing compensation for its role as the remarketing and administrative agent and for various aircraft-related services.
+The transaction was classified as a VIE as the total equity investment at risk was insufficient to finance its activities without additional subordinated financial support.
+ACG received ongoing compensation for its role as the remarketing and administrative agent and for various aircraft-related services.

-ACG is the primary beneficiary of the securitization because it owns 100% of the equity and has a controlling financial interest in this VIE.
-As such, the securitization is included in the consolidated financial statements of the Company.
-Non-recourse debt consolidated by the Company was \$282 million and \$401 million as of December 31, 2015 and 2014, respectively (included in ACG VIE debt in Note 11).
+ACG was the primary beneficiary of the securitization because it owned 100% of the equity and had a controlling financial interest in the VIE.
+As such, the securitization was included in the consolidated financial statements of the Company.
+Non-recourse debt consolidated by the Company was \$282 million as of December 31, 2015 (included in ACG VIE debt in Note 11).